Readers Question: Could you comment on This BBC programme on Q.E.

 - Future inflationary surge?
 It is true that if the velocity of circulation rises, there could be inflationary pressure.
 But, given the level of unemployment and spare capacity in the economy, the inflationary surge is hard to see.
 It hasn’t materialised in past 5 years.

-Blue line is monetary base (one form of money supply).
-This surge in monetary base has had no effect on inflation.
+The blue line is the monetary base (one form of money supply).
+This surge in the monetary base has had no effect on inflation.

 Quantitative easing is an untried and imperfect policy.
 The programme makes good points about how traders benefited unfairly, and also it is a significant point that Q.E. has created a strong political and economic pressure group to maintain Q.E. out of selfish motives.
 It is also very uncertain what will happen as the economy returns to normal and the Central Banks try to taper and end Q.E.
 But, though it is imperfect and there is risk of different problems – given the uniquely dire state of the economy in the past few years, I still feel Q.E. was better than the alternative – that alternative was accepting a deeper and more prolonged recession.